 A clear business strategy includes a way to track progress and evaluate performance, which helps companies stay focused on targeted goals and create new ones, if applicable.

 5 Steps For Creating A Business Strategy

 Step 1: Define company vision

 To define company vision:

 - Review your company’s core values for insight into what matters.

 - Determine where you see the company moving in the future.

-- Review your product and service offerings and the value proposition, why people should buy them.
-This helps define how your company is different, how to create demand and effectively compete in the market.
+- Review your product and service offerings and the value proposition, and why people should buy them.
+This helps define how your company is different, and how to create demand and effectively compete in the market.

 - Identify the type of prospects your company wants to serve, either consumers (B2C) or other companies and organizations (B2B).
 Then, determine your target market.
 Make sure you address each group’s different motivations and specific needs.
 The B2C market can be defined by demographic and socio-economic factors like gender, age, occupation, education, income, wealth and location.
 Whereas a B2B market can be defined by industry, type of business and sales model of targeted customer groups.

 Step 2: Set goals for creating value